Nancy Campbell: Early life and education

 Campbell was born in Exeter and grew up in the Scottish Borders and Northumberland.
-She studied English Literature at the University of Oxford from 1996-9 before training in letterpress printing and typefounding at Barbarian Press, Woodside Press, The New York Center for Book Arts, Book Works and Alembic Press.
+She studied English Literature at the University of Oxford from 1996-9 before training in letterpress printing and typefounding at Barbarian Press, and The New York Center for Book Arts.
+She subsequently worked for Book Works in London, and specialised in selling fine printing and writers' archives at the antiquarian book dealer Bertram Rota in Covent Garden.

 Residencies and fellowships

+Campbell was appointed writer-in-residence at Upernavik Museum in Greenland in the winter of2009-10.

+Subsequent residencies in the Arctic and northern Europe, listed below, enabled her to develop her ideas on climate and culture.

+Academic fellowships include a semester as visiting professor of literature at the Free University of Berlin, Germany, Germany, and the Otis Fellowship in Environmental Studies at Bates College, Maine, US, both in 2023.